fejlek/Nine-Circles-Statistics/1 First Circle - Linear Regression/First_circle_linear_regression_3.md

     ## cre_model_year   43 7424.9 7681.2 -3669.5   7338.9
     ## cre_model        55 7445.9 7773.7 -3667.9   7335.9 3.039 12     0.9953

-<br/> As can be seen from the results, these two models indeed seem
-almost identical in terms of log-likelihood.
+As can be seen from the results, these two models appear almost identical in terms of log-likelihood.
 Hence, we will use the model with **Year** modeled using a restricted cubic spline.
 This model allows us to predict life expectancy for unobserved years.
-Hence, let us evaluate its performance via a cross-validation.
-To respect the structure of the panel data and keep it balanced, I will consider cross-validation over the whole columns.
-Since we have the data for only 16 years, I will perform merely a simple leave-one-out cross-validation with mean square error as a performance metric. <br/>
+Hence, let us evaluate its performance via cross-validation.
+To preserve the panel data structure and maintain a balanced dataset, we will perform cross-validation across years.
+Since we have data for only 16 years, we will perform a simple leave-one-out cross-validation with mean squared error as the performance metric. <br/>

 ``` r
 years <- seq(2000,2015,1)